wangziqi2013/wangziqi2013.github.io/_posts/2019-11-09-easy-lock-free-indexing-in-nvm.markdown

 word to another value.
 If this CAS fails, the thread should just re-check the status word, and then act accordingly.
 We then flush the status word using clwb and a memory fence.
 After the memory fence instruction returns, the MWCAS is fully committed, since at this moment, all updates can be redone after a crash.

+One thing worth mentioning is that although the paper suggests that all target words should also be flushed before the commit, I cannot see why this is necessary.
+If we think of the MWCAS scheme as a combination of write-ahead redo-logging and 2PL (with help along), it appears to me that whether or not descriptors can be observed after a crash would affect recoverability.
+In fact, the goal of writing the descriptor is simply to let threads "help along" each other instead of blocking, meaning that descriptors, like locks, are transient states that are not necessarily persisted.
+During the post-crash recovery process, the recovery thread can always roll back an incomplete MWCAS by copying the old value back to the target word (if the NVM image indicates a descriptor pointer), or safely ignore the target word if its image on NVM is a regular value (equivalent to the case where the descriptor is never posted).
+Neither of these would require us to persist the full set of descriptor pointers before the MWCAS is committed.